 For more information, see Form 8959 and its instructions.

 Net Investment Income Tax (NIIT).
-Beginning in 2013, the NIIT applies at a rate of 3.8% to certain net investment income of individuals, estates and trusts that have income above the threshold amounts.
+The NIIT applies at a rate of 3.8% to certain net investment income of individuals, estates and trusts that have income above the threshold amounts.
 Individuals will owe the tax if they have net investment income and also have modified adjusted gross income over the following thresholds for their filing status: Married filing jointly, $250,000; Married filing separately, $125,000; Single, $200,000; Head of household (with qualifying person), $200,000; Qualifying widow(er) with dependent child, $250,000.
 For more information, see Form 8960 and its instructions.

 Gulf oil spill.
 You are required to include in your gross income payments you received for lost wages, lost business income, or lost profits.
 See Gulf oil spill under Other Income, later.

 Qualified settlement income. .
 If you are a qualified taxpayer, you can contribute all or part of your qualified settlement income, up to $100,000, to an eligible retirement plan, including an IRA.
 Contributions to eligible retirement plans, other than a Roth IRA or a designated Roth contribution, reduce the qualified settlement income that you must include in income.
 See Exxon Valdez settlement income under Other Income, later.